sexpression/website/src/programme.md

 ---
-layout: container.njk
+layout: programme.njk
 name: Programme
-description:
+description: At Sexpression, we can help your school meet the requirements of the new National RSHE programme.
+Our programme is tailor-made to your school and lesson requirements, accessible to all students and LGBT+ inclusive.
+Our programme is inline with the Department of Education statutory guidance.
 lastmodified:
 ---
-At Sexpression, we can help your school meet the requirements of the new National RSHE programme.
-Our resources are tailor-made to your school and lesson requirements, accessible to all students and LGBT+ inclusive.
-Our programme is inline with the Department of Education statutory guidance.

 ## Bodily changes
 - Physical and emotional changes during puberty (p35)